Welcome friends to Cruelty Free WORLD: All are welcome here!

 It does not take more time to eat this way – it takes less.

 The diet is not limiting in variety or flavor.
 Most people consume just four or five animal sources.
 Cow, eggs, dairy, and chicken are the most popular in the United States.
 What gives these few items variety are the 10,000 plus edible plants, fruits, vegetables, grains, nuts and minerals that come from non-animal sources.
 In fact, there are just five basic tastes: sweet, sour, bitter, salty, and umami.
 Umami is a savory flavor and is the taste you get from eating an animal or its products or from eating vegetables.
 Umami is the only flavor that comes from an animal source.
 In contrast all five flavors, including umami, exist in plant foods.
 Plant foods flavor animal flesh and provide variety to the meal, not the other way around.

 The fuel for a human being is the carb – not protein.
-Read here to learn about your body’s needs.
-Meat and eggs contain no carbs, milk has just a few.
+Flesh and eggs contain no carbs, milk has just a few.
 Plants on the other hand contain the perfect balance of carbs and protein for the human body.
 They also contain fiber, vitamin C, flavenoids, and antioxidants which are all things lacking in an all animal diet.

 The diet does not make you weak.
 And this should be obvious because plants, the soil, sun and water are where all nutrients come from.
 It should also be obvious by the size and strength of many other animals who consume only plants.